agentrickard/workbench_access/README.txt

   permission described below.

   -- Allow all members of this role to be assigned to Workbench Access sections Allows a user to be assigned as an editor of a section.
+This permission is used to check whether a user can access Workbench Access forms and features.

+  -- Batch update section assignments for content Allows a user to access the batch update form at admin/content.
+See section 5.4 for details.

   -- View Workbench Access information
   Allows users to see information and messages related to Workbench Access,